highsource/jaxb-tools/README.md

 ## Disclaimer

-This project is not developed, supported or in any other way affiliated with Apache.
-The `org.jvnet.jaxb:jaxb-tools` is not an Apache product (and does not pretend to be one), it is a completely independent development.
+This project is not developed, supported or in any other way affiliated with Apache, Eclipse or Oracle.

-This project is also *not* developed by or affiliated with Oracle or Sun.
-Even if it is featured on [https://jaxb.java.net/](https://jaxb.java.net) pages,

-**This plugin is in no way _official_ JAXB Maven plugin by Sun or Oracle.**

-This is a completely independent development.
-[I](https://github.com/highsource) am *not* an Oracle employee.
+It was a completely independent development by its creator, [Alexey Valikov](https://github.com/highsource).

+It is now maintained by a group of people who are interested in keeping jaxb-tools working with future versions of Java and Jakarta.

 # JAXB Maven Plugin

-Welcome to the `org.jvnet.jaxb:jaxb-maven-plugin`, the most advanced and feature-full Maven plugin for XML Schema compilation.
+This Maven plugin generates Java classes during Maven builds from XML Schemas (as well as WSDL, DTDs, RELAX NG formats).

+It wraps and enhances the [JAXB Schema Compiler (XJC)](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/xjc.html) with its own set of plugins and customization points.

 ## Quick start